Private Equity 2026: The Engineered Recovery: Fee-Engine Edge

 The original five positioning principles required revision given the private credit liquidity crisis.
 The fundamental logic — FRE quality, carry optionality, AI infrastructure intersection — remains intact.
 But sizing, sequencing, and manager selection have all shifted.
 The Portfolio Construction Framework ↗ we apply to this allocation has been updated to reflect the changed risk topology.

-The recovery catalysts remain intact: rate normalisation, dry powder at record levels being deployed at reset multiples, exit market genuinely reopening (Medline IPO, platform LBOs returning), and AI infrastructure as a structural compounding tailwind for BX and KKR specifically.
-These are not narratives — they are observable in quarterly filings and deal flow data.
+The recovery catalysts remain intact: rate normalisation expanding exit multiples, $1.1T+ in dry powder deploying at 7–8.5× vs 11× peak (vintage quality), exit markets genuinely reopening (Medline IPO, platform LBOs returning), and AI infrastructure as a structural compounding tailwind for BX ↗ and KKR ↗ specifically.
+These are observable in quarterly filings, not narratives.

 Data Appendix